jin-s13/COCO-WholeBody/README.md

 ## What is COCO-WholeBody?

 COCO-WholeBody dataset is the first large-scale benchmark for whole-body pose estimation.
-It is an extension of ["COCO 2017 dataset"](https://cocodataset.org/#keypoints-2017) with the same train/val split as COCO.
+It is an extension of [COCO 2017 dataset](https://cocodataset.org/#keypoints-2017) with the same train/val split as COCO.

 Here is an example of one annotated image.
 <img src="imgs/Fig1_example.png" width = "800" height = "400">